sasudavid/ghananlp.github.io/_pages/joinus.md

 {% include base_path %}

-Send us an email, or a message on any of the social media platforms listed on the left, to join our github group (github.com/GhanaNLP) and slack channel (ghananlp.slack.com).
+Send us an email at natural.language.processing.gh@gmail.com, or a message on any of the social media platforms listed on this website, to join our github group (github.com/GhanaNLP) and slack channel (ghananlp.slack.com).

 Benefits
 ======